-If you reside in Washington State, your household has not received a LIHEAP grant during the current program year (Oct-June), and your household meets the income guidelines for the program, then you may be eligible for LIHEAP.
-The income limits are set at 125% of the federal poverty level (FPL) and may be located on the Eligibility Guidelines (PDF) page.
+If you reside in Washington, your household has not received a LIHEAP grant during the current program year (October-September), and your household meets the income guidelines for the program, then you may be eligible for LIHEAP.
+The income limits are set at 150% of the federal poverty level (FPL) and may be located on the Eligibility Guidelines (PDF) page.
 The eligibility information provided on this site is only a guide.
 Eligibility has to be determined through your local LIHEAP provider.
-Find the provider in your area on the “How To Apply” page, and schedule an appointment today.
+Find the provider in your area on the map in the “How to apply” section above, and schedule an appointment today.

 LIHEAP is primarily used to assist households with a one-time heating grant made directly to the energy provider.
-In some cases, our program may also be able to assist you in the repair or replacement of an unsafe, inoperative, and/or dysfunctional heat system.
+In addition, the program now includes cooling services.
+In some cases, our program may also assist you in repairing or replacing an unsafe, inoperative, and dysfunctional heating or cooling system.

-LIHEAP is not the only energy assistance program available in Washington.
-Many energy providers across the state administer their own energy assistance programs and/or offer special rate discounts for qualified customers.
-Some of these programs are designed very similar to the LIHEAP program and are provided through the same agencies that provide your local LIHEAP program.
+No, LIHEAP is not the only energy assistance program available in Washington.
+Many energy providers across the state administer their own energy assistance programs and offer special rate discounts for qualified customers.
+Some of these programs are designed similarly to the LIHEAP program and are provided through the same agencies that provide your local LIHEAP program.

 To apply for LIHEAP, you must schedule an appointment through the LIHEAP provider in your community.
-Each agency has their own process for scheduling appointments.
+Each agency has its own process for scheduling appointments.
 You’ll have to follow the scheduling procedures specific to the agency in your area.
-Appointments cannot be made through the Department of Commerce.
-You will find the LIHEAP provider in your area on the “How To Apply” page.
+The Department of Commerce does not schedule appointments.
+You will find the LIHEAP provider in your area in the “How To Apply” section above.

-You can only apply for LIHEAP once every program year.
-The program year runs from October 1st thru June 30th.
+You can apply for LIHEAP once each program year.
+The program year runs from October 1 through September 30.

-It does not matter what your heat source is.
+No, it doesn’t matter what your heat source is.
 Our program awards energy assistance grants regardless of fuel type.
-We assist households with electric, gas, propane, oil, coal, and wood.
+We assist households with electric, gas, propane, oil, coal and wood.

-Yes.
-You will need to provide documentation to receive a LIHEAP grant.
+Yes, you will need to provide documentation to receive a LIHEAP grant.
 The documentation requested may vary by LIHEAP provider.
-Make sure to find out what documentation you’ll need prior to your scheduled appointment.
-Typically, you’ll be asked to document your identity, residence, heat costs, and income.
+Typically, you’ll be asked to document your identity, residence, heat costs and income.
+Make sure to find out what documentation you’ll need before your scheduled appointment.

 The amount of money awarded to your household will depend on multiple factors.
-Each household’s size, income, and annual heat cost will affect the amount of their LIHEAP grant.
+For example, each household’s size, income and annual heat cost will affect the amount of their LIHEAP grant.
 You’ll have to schedule a LIHEAP appointment with the provider in your community to find out how much you could receive.

-In most cases we will not pay you directly.
-Our program’s number one option is to pay LIHEAP grants directly to the energy provider.
-There are a few instances when a LIHEAP grant may be awarded directly to a household instead of the energy provider, but that is uncommon.
+No, in most cases, you won’t receive payment directly.
+LIHEAP almost always pays grants directly to the energy utility.
+Sometimes, a LIHEAP grant may be awarded directly to a household instead of the energy provider, but that is uncommon.